Acribbs/tRNAnalysis/docs/getting_started/Output.rst

 tRNAnalysis runs DEseq2 under the hood so you can refer to the bioconductor help pages for further information on how to set up contrasts for your data.

+The design file should be laid out as follows, with the last model column detailing the model that you would like DESeq2 to run for the data:

+.. csv-table:: design layout
+   :file: getting_started/design_wald_plac_k10_condition.csv
+   :widths: 30, 70
+   :header-rows: 1

 Opening the report
 ------------------